- Home

 I made a cable guide sleeve to reduce the steep angle between the end of the servo cable to the throttle pulley.
 I used a piece of hard plastic automotive fuel line and used a heat gun to soften it for the bend.
 It fitted perfectly over the metal threaded cable end.

 Cut off 7 bead of the chain and attach connectors to both ends of the chain.
-I used a small piece of shrink tubing over the servo cable connector after crimping as an extra precaution (it’s not in this picture).
+I used a small piece of shrink tubing over the servo cable connector after crimping as an extra precaution (its not in this picture).

 Attach cable to throttle pulley bolt by using 2 nuts with lock tight compound.